Rocketdyne LR-101: Variants

-Due to several modifications the LR-101 underwent over the years, there are many different variants of this engine.
+Due to several modifications the LR-101 underwent over the years, there are many different variants of this engine (LR101-NA-3, LR101-NA-7, LR101-NA-9, LR101-NA-11, LR101-NA-13, etc).

 One of the first changes was the downrating of the engine to a lower thrust level, both because the engine provided far more thrust than required to steer the rocket and to save fuel for the main engines.
 Another major change was the replacement of the original pyrotechnical ignition system with an igniter using a hypergolic fuel mixture composed of Triethylaluminum and Triethylborane.

 Additionally, the Atlas, Thor and Delta Rockets each possessed unique aerodynamically shielded gimbal mounts in the vicinity of their primary engines to provide large arcs for the vernier thrusters.
 While the pair of LR-101s on the Atlas was mounted radially above the booster engines of the vehicle, on the Thor they were placed at the base of the vehicle.

 Role in experimental rocketry

-The LR-101 is one of the most common vernier thrusters utilized in US-American rocketry and has become a sought-after object for item collectors and builders of amateur spacecraft.
+The LR-101 is one of the most common vernier thrusters utilized in American rocketry and has become a sought-after object for item collectors and builders of amateur rockets.

-Rocket engineer Robert C. Truax, who had led the initial design studies for the PGM-17 Thor missile had planned on propelling his 'X-3 Volksrocket' with four Rocketdyne LR-101 Engines, but despite many test firings the rocket never left the ground.
+Rocket engineer Robert C. Truax, who had led the initial design studies for the PGM-17 Thor missile had planned on propelling his 'X-3 Volksrocket' with four Rocketdyne LR-101 engines, but despite many test firings the rocket never left the ground.

-On the 'Galactic Aztec', the engine used RP-2 (Kerosene) as a propellant instead of RP-1, which was utilized in the SM-65 Atlas and PGM-17 Thor ICBMs as well as the later commercial Delta Rockets.
+On the 'Galactic Aztec', the engine used RP-2 (Kerosene) as a propellant instead of RP-1, which was utilized in the SM-65 Atlas and PGM-17 Thor ballistic missiles as well as the later commercial Delta rockets.